Ahnfelt/collision/README.md

 Since the movement is done one axis at a time, high velocities will give strange results, where diagonal movement will appear to "leap through" corners.
 To avoid this, we do the following: If the velocity is above the threshold, the movement (all of the steps above) is subdivided into N steps, each with a velocity below the threshold (10 px in the demo).

+Objects that are non-solid are not added to the grid, so the movement of non-solid objects can be stopped by solid objects, but not the other way around.

 Controls: Arrow keys.
+Press space to spawn 100 non-solid objects.
 You can jump mid-air, which is necessary to navigate the randomly generated test-map.